Protein Chia Pudding

 Chelsea's Recipe Pro-Tips

 • Use dairy or soy milk for higher protein.
-Both naturally contain more protein than most non-dairy milks, which helps keep the pudding filling and balanced.
+Both naturally contain significantly more protein than most non-dairy milks.
+If your priority is hitting a protein target, this swap makes a meaningful difference.
+For even more protein, use filtered milk.

-• Adjust the thickness after chilling.
-If the pudding thickens more than you like, stir in a splash of milk until it reaches your preferred consistency.
+• Adjust thickness after chilling.
+If the pudding thickens more than you like overnight, stir in a splash of milk until it reaches your preferred consistency.
+Chia seeds continue absorbing liquid as they sit.

 An angled shot of a small cup of protein powder chia pudding.